Skip to content

 A dogecoin and a shib inu coin

-Meme coins started in 2013 when Dogecoin was born.
+Meme coins sprang to life in 2013 when Dogecoin was born.
 They began as a joke, a parody of Bitcoin and crypto, with very little utility or value.
-But in recent years, cryptocurrencies like Dogecoin and Shiba Inu have leapt into the spotlight because of their colourful communities and incredible financial returns.
+But in recent years, cryptocurrencies like Dogecoin and Shiba Inu have leapt into the spotlight because of their colourful communities and strong financial returns.

 This article looks at what meme coins are and explores a few popular examples.
 It also explains how they differ from other cryptocurrencies and the potential risks of investing in them.